 Likewise, even with their vast depictions of cyberspace and cityscapes, the consequences of Neo-liberalism as depicted in the most iconic Cyberpunk works is often centered onto a local body, whether in America, Europe or Japan.
 Because of this, its full of a lot of the cultural baggage from each respective region, with everything beyond that being in shadow.
 Showing the badlands is one thing, doing something about it, or properly assessing its inhabitants and the effect the “civilized” world has on it, is a different task.
 Even video games like Shadowrun, Cyberpunk 2077 and the Deus Ex series present an uncertain, gray world of survival, where change is a far-fetched proposition compared to what you go through in the moment.
 When they do try to portray the subaltern or the colonized, its often awkward at best, even if one has the ability to choose to play as a Black person or Person of Color.
 On the other side of their politics, the most cooperative and egalitarian proposals for change within these games are the equivalent of pulling teeth, a matter of negotiating with varying self-interests and prejudices as opposed to a sudden raising of consciousness in the face of dire circumstances and revelations.
 You’re given options to settle things nonviolently at the expense of visceral thrills, but none of these settings give you the illusion that you’ll be the next Martin Luther King Jr..
 Even the nonviolent option of the original Deus Ex requires somebody else to lose, and in that case the losers are Asians and the homeless.

-And yet from the boundaries of early Cyberpunk (and also before the release of Deus Ex, to readjust the timeline), the Wachowskis would synthesize “The Matrix”.
+And yet from the boundaries of early Cyberpunk (and also before the release of Deus Ex), the Wachowskis would synthesize “The Matrix”.
 This is a major cinematic work combining elements of Japanese Cyberpunk and Hong Kong cinema with elements of French postmodernism, fashion, LGBT subtext and religion.
 All to present an inspiring message: you can break through these fortresses, because they’re ultimately just constructs.
 As filled with independent filmmaker spirit yet bankrolled by Hollywood as it is, it is this possibility, coupled with later developments in and out of Cyberpunk, which bring everything into the contemporary.
 The borders of Western and Eastern Cyberpunk would break away just as the Internet would become a major development, connecting their futures to globalization, immigration and cultural exchange.
 Cyberpunk would go from a nightmare to a fashion trend and a statement.
-And however surface and commerical this transition ultimately is, I argue that it is this shift lead by the Wachowskis that is behind why a contingent of LGBT people are passionately trying to salvage Cyberpunk from CD Projekt Red, whether they choose to play their latest game or not.
+However surface and commerical this transition is, I argue that it is this shift lead by the Wachowskis that is behind why a contingent of LGBT people are passionately trying to salvage Cyberpunk from CD Projekt Red, whether they choose to play their latest game or not.

 The Wachowski’s coming out has prompted a decade-long reevaluation of gender divergence and sexual expression in not just the trilogy, but the rest of the genre.
 As that reevaluation reveals, the gays have been here all along.
 Growing awareness of trans issues in organizing and activism has created a wave of critical yet rehabilitative engagement with fiction, porn, mass media and fashion.
 But extracting substance from these often flawed works and exploitative industries leads to enclaves of individual consumption, where we enshrine our own relationship to media above all else.
 To explain what I mean by this: The nature of mass media and its emphasis on accessibility means that the exploits of the Rebel Alliance can speak to both the depressed communist trans woman in her apartment and the comfortable middle-class conservative with a white picket fence.
 This happens in spite of and because of the efforts of Lucasfilm to align the details of that heroism with details from current and historical events.
 People who are otherwise moderate in their politics unironically cosplay as Stormtroopers, named after the German shock soldiers of WWI, while right-wingers have grabbed onto “The Last Jedi” as a culture war target with its depiction of not just Luke Skywalker’s disillusionment with the Jedi, but also with Rey’s prominent character development, along with the presence of John Boyega and Alice Tran as Black and Vietnamese people respectively playing major characters.